 Why Raw Milk?

-Please research both sides of this issue carefully before you make the decision to purchase a share in a cow.
+Please research both sides of this issue carefully before you decide to purchase a share in a cow.
 If you have any questions, please feel free to email us, and we will direct you as best we can.

 A Living Food

-Raw milk contains important enzymes that help you assimilate the nutrients in milk.
+Raw milk contains essential enzymes that help you assimilate the nutrients in milk.
 These enzymes are the natural components that cause the milk to sour normally when certain bacteria are present.

-Anyone who has tasted the difference between processed milk and fresh raw milk needs no convincing.
-The full bodied, rich flavor of raw milk speaks for itself.
+Anyone who has tasted the difference between processed and fresh raw milk needs no convincing.
+The full-bodied, rich flavor of raw milk speaks for itself.

 How Do I Purchase Raw Milk?

-In order to drink fresh milk in Kentucky, each person/family must purchase a share of one of our cows per gallon of milk.
-The cost of this share is a one time fee of $30.00.
-Once you own your cow, you will be able to obtain one gallon of milk for each share you own.
-Your $8.00 per gallon fee pays for the care, maintenance and the milking of your cow.
+To drink fresh milk in Kentucky and Tennessee, each person/family must purchase a share of one of our cows per gallon of milk.
+The cost of this share is a one-time fee of $30.00.
+Once you own your cow, you will obtain one gallon of milk for each share you own.
+Your $13.00 per gallon fee pays for the care, maintenance, and milking of your cow.
 You are entitled to obtain 1 gallon of milk per week for each share you own.
 You must sign a bill of sale and a contract before you can pick up any milk from your share.
-We have milk testing equipment on the farm to test our milk for somatic cell counts, bacteria plate counts, and e-coli.
+We have milk testing equipment on the farm to test our milk for somatic cell counts, bacteria plate counts, and Ecoli.